-Digital Photograph Record Collection and Storage SOP SOP-OD-QM-4
+Digital Photograph Record Collection and Storage SOP SOP-WR-W-26

 - 1. APPLICABILITY.
-This SOP applies to all DEM programs where staff utilizes digital photography, including but not limited to, licensed facility inspections, shoreline surveys, environmental restoration or protection projects or any other photo-documentation purposes.
+This SOP applies to the TMDL and Shellfish programs in the Office of Water Resources where staff utilizes digital photography, including but not limited to shoreline surveys, environmental restoration or protection projects or any other photodocumentation purposes.
 Exemption from the use of this SOP for project work shall be allowed for reasons of inapplicability determined by management discretion.
-It is anticipated that individual programs will modify the SOP, as necessary, to account for differences in digital camera protocols. - 2.
+This SOP was adapted from DEM SOP-OD-QM-4.
+The changes to the SOP relate to the amount of metadata that is needed.
+Since these programs often take pictures for informational purposes only, it is up to the individual to decide (with their supervisor, if necessary), what level of metadata is needed for each set of photographs taken. - 2.
 PURPOSE.
 Photography that has a reasonable probability to be considered for use as legal evidence, historic record or other value to the State must be protected from loss or destruction.
 This SOP provides a method to collect and store digital photographs and associated documentation data.
 The use of digital photography for documentation has resulted in a proliferation of data files that can be lost or easily destroyed, since unlike traditional printed-paper, they may not physically exist except in the form of magnetic or optically read media.
 There are many types of digital cameras, photographic processing software and operating systems in use currently at DEM, however certain common elements can be used as a framework to establish a standard method to assist in preservation of these records for easy retrieval and future use.